saulceja08/sql-notes/Examples.md

 WHERE weight BETWEEN 100 and 120;
 ```

 ### 16. **Update the patients table for the allergies column.
-If the patient's allergies is null then replace it with 'NKA'**
+If the patient's allergies is null then replace it with 'NKA'.**

 **Query:**
 ```sql